pl-buiquang/appfm-deploy/README.md

 4. Installation (may take about 10~30 minutes) :
 vagrant up
 vagrant ssh
-/vagrant/scripts/setup.sh
+/vagrant/scripts/install.sh

 5. First run (takes a long the first time since it builds base containers): cd /vagrant
-./start.sh (or ./start-daemon.sh)
+./appfm start (or ./appfm start -d)
-(first time you should use ./start.sh, this way you can monitor when the (first time only long) initialization is complete before proceeding to next step)
+(first time you should use ./appfm, this way you can monitor when the (first time only long) initialization is complete before proceeding to next step)

 The log file is named appfm.log